 Facebook is a powerhouse platform for event marketers.
 The Events listing is helping in marketing.
 People expect events of all sizes to have some sort of Facebook presence.
 With the vast number of people on the platform, Facebook is fertile ground to cultivate new audiences using advertising.
 We’ve discussed Facebook tools endlessly in other blogs, but we still need to give mention the specialized mobile applications that Facebook has released to manage brand pages and advertising.

 Protip: Stop trying to make the native (basic) Facebook application function as a business tool.
 Download the special tools and appreciate the efficiency.

 Three words summarize why this tool makes the list: Free Group Messaging.
 There are countless native and specialized group messaging apps.
 SMS applications have proliferated in recent years.
 Event Marketers know that venues, particularly large convention centers, will always suffer from internet connectivity issues and dead spots.
-Text messaging is an effective tool to send alerts to your team.
-GroupMe keeps messages organized in a simple, clean, interface.
-It has high message deliverability regardless of the original sending carrier (Verizon, ATT, Sprint, etc).
+Text messaging is an effective tool for sending alerts to your team.
+GroupMe keeps messages organized in a simple, clean interface.
+It has high message deliverability regardless of the original sending carrier (Verizon, ATT, Sprint, etc.).
 It is also less sensitive to disruptions in internet service when messages are sent by text instead of SMS.

 Aviary is a graphics editor app that Adobe acquired.
 It is currently not supported, and Adobe announced its end of life in December 2018.
 But it still remains a powerful tool for those who still have the app.
 The tool is quick, easy to use, and incredibly useful for minor touch-ups like color balancing and cropping.
 It was replaced by Adobe Spark and PhotoShop Express (now Adobe Express), which has more muscle.
 There are still some sites offering third-party downloads of it, but we’re keeping the app on our phones until we have to upgrade.